mrvisser/prop-doc/README.md

 ### Using the velocity processor

+The Velocity processor allows you to use a velocity template to generate documentation about your properties file.
 When you run the following maven command in the root of the source tree:

 <pre>
 ~/prop-doc$ mvn assembly:single